SciVedanta/SciVedanta.github.io/docs/index.md

 [Vedanta](https://en.wikipedia.org/wiki/Vedanta) is the science of knowing yourself in depth.
 Vedanta is one of the world’s most ancient spiritual philosophies and is based on the Vedas.

-Number of videos: 1005
+Number of videos: 1,005

-Number of words captured from videos: 8833751
+Number of words captured from videos: 8,833,751

+Number of Youtube views: 17,811,513

 # Here are some of the projects available right now: